yohamta/furex/README.md

 A simple UI framework with a subset of flexbox layout for [Ebiten](https://ebiten.org/).

 ## Motivation
-Personally I was very comfortable with flexbox layout in some ReactNative projects so I created this.
+I was very comfortable with flexbox layout in some ReactNative projects and I thought it would be convenient if I can use the concept in building a user interface of a game.
 I would be happy if it helps someone who has the same thoughts.

 ## Features
 | Feature                 | Supported | Note                                                                                                                   |